Part of a series of online notebooks,

 Paths of Memory and Painting,

-I walked about 500 miles on crutches
+I walked about 500 miles on crutches.

-often, and along the way I made
+the protagonist's past, and along the way

-a series of small paintings
+I made a series of small paintings

 that I used to create artists trail books.